gperftools/gperftools/docs/heap_checker.md

 Note: For security reasons, heap profiling will not write to a file -- and is thus not usable -- for setuid programs.

-### <a name="whole_program">Whole-program Heap Leak Checking</a>
+### Whole-program Heap Leak Checking

 The recommended way to use the heap checker is in "whole program" mode.
 In this case, the heap-checker starts tracking memory allocations before the start of `main()`, and checks again at program-exit.
-If it finds any memory leaks -- that is, any memory not pointed to by objects that are still "live" at program-exit -- it aborts the program (via `exit(1)`) and prints a message describing how to track down the memory leak (using [pprof](heapprofile.html#pprof)).
+If it finds any memory leaks -- that is, any memory not pointed to by objects that are still "live" at program-exit -- it aborts the program (via `exit(1)`) and prints a message describing how to track down the memory leak (using [pprof](heapprofile.md#pprof)).

 The heap-checker records the stack trace for each allocation while it is active.
 This causes a significant increase in memory usage, in addition to slowing your program down.

 Here's how to run a program with whole-program heap checking:

-1. Define the environment variable HEAPCHECK to the [type of heap-checking](#types) to do.
+1. Define the environment variable HEAPCHECK to the [type of heap-checking](#flavors-of-heap-checking) to do.
 For instance, to heap-check `/usr/local/bin/my_binary_compiled_with_tcmalloc`:

     <pre>% env HEAPCHECK=normal /usr/local/bin/my_binary_compiled_with_tcmalloc</pre>

 No other action is required.

-Note that since the heap-checker uses the heap-profiling framework internally, it is not possible to run both the heap-checker and [heap profiler](heapprofile.html) at the same time.
+Note that since the heap-checker uses the heap-profiling framework internally, it is not possible to run both the heap-checker and [heap profiler](heapprofile.md) at the same time.

-#### <a name="types">Flavors of Heap Checking</a>
+#### Flavors of Heap Checking

 These are the legal values when running a whole-program heap check: